JonRowe/HighInFiber/presentation/04 - Fiberpool Example/02_fiberpool.md

       wait_for_free_pool_space while fibers_left_to_process?
     end

-!SLIDE bullets incremental
+!SLIDE small bullets incremental
 # Fiber Pool #

  * All we are doing here is checking if there are fibers still ticking
  * And waiting until they are finished

-!SLIDE bullets incremental
+!SLIDE small bullets incremental
 # Fiber Pool #

   * Now we can use our fiber pool